 This is one of the questions that frustrated me most when I started growing with LEDs

-There’s so much technical jargon mixed in with marketing falsehoods that choosing the right light is tough.
+There’s so much technical jargon mixed in with marketing falsehoods that choosing the right LED grow light is confusing.

 This is a good starting point, but there’s a bit more to it.